Rational maps without Herman rings: Applications: rational maps having no Herman rings

 From the first orbit, we know that $1$ lies in the Fatou set of $T_\lambda$.
 This means that there exists at most one infinite critical orbit in $J(T_\lambda)=J(S_\lambda)$.
-By the Main Theorem or Theorem \ref{thm-family}, it follows that $T_\lambda$ and hence $S_\lambda$ has no Herman ring. \end{proof}
+By Theorem \ref{thm-holo-fami}, it follows that $T_\lambda$ and hence $S_\lambda$ has no Herman rings. \end{proof}

-\section{The McMullen maps have no Herman rings}
+\subsection{The McMullen maps have no Herman rings}

-In this section, we give another proof of the nonexistence of Herman rings of McMullen maps by using the idea in the proof of Theorem \ref{thm-main2}.
-For each $m,d\geq 2$, let
+In this subsection, we give another proof of the nonexistence of Herman rings of McMullen maps by using Theorem \ref{thm-holo-fami}.
+For each $m,\ell\geq 2$, let